 Read Next: The Best Romantic Getaways in Vermont

 Vermont Schoolhouse Farm Cottage with Sauna + Hot Tub – Shaftsbury, VT

 Want to do some glamping in New England?

 Located in pretty Southern Vermont, you genuinely cannot go wrong with this magazine-worthy AirBnb.
 A newly-renovated, historic schoolhouse overlooks the host’s sprawling organic farm (how quintessentially Vermont is that?)
 With lovely views, a hot tub, and a panoramic barrel sauna that gives off some serious Hobbit house vibes, this place looks incredible.

 Have you stayed in an epic New England vacation rental or AirBnb?
 Let us know!
 We’re always looking for the coolest Airbnbs in New England and the top spots in the region.

 - Already narrowed down where you’re going?
-Be sure to check out our lists of top Airbnbs for each state:
+Be sure to check out our lists of top Airbnbs\VRBOs for each state: